-The world-famous Waikiki Beach is known for its warm, golden sands, electric blue water, and streets lined with swaying palm trees.
+Waikiki Beach is known for its warm, golden sands, electric blue water, and streets lined with swaying palm trees.
 As the emerald palm fronds sway in the wind, you’ll hear kids playing in the sand and surfers catching waves.

-The big benefit of staying in Waikiki is that there are so many things to do and see in the area, so you won’t have to leave Waikiki for your entire vacation if you don’t want to.
+The significant benefit of staying in Waikiki is that there are so many things to do and see in the area, so you won’t have to leave Waikiki for your entire vacation if you don’t want to.

 I recommend staying in Waikiki to those who are first-timers to the island as well as those who want to be in the middle of the action at all times.
 Beyond the natural beauty, Waikiki is home to a ton of dining options and fancy shopping centers.

 Most tourists opt to stay in Waikiki when visiting Oahu because of the endless options of things to do and places to stay.
 If you’ve enjoyed too much sun for the day while laying out at the hotel pool or on the shores of Waikiki, you can enjoy shopping at the Royal Hawaiian Center.